Chart Color Schemes

 Finley has shown very soft population growth performance across periods assessed by AreaSearch

-Based on analysis of Australian Bureau of Statistics (ABS) population updates for the broader area, and new addresses validated by AreaSearch since the Census, Finley's estimated population is around 2,643 as of November 2025.
-This reflects an increase of 188 people (7.7%) since the 2021 Census, which reported a population of 2,455 people.
-The change is inferred from the resident population of 2,585 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 70 validated new addresses since the Census date.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Finley's population is estimated at around 2,624 as of Nov 2025.
+This reflects an increase of 169 people (6.9%) since the 2021 Census, which reported a population of 2,455 people.
+The change is inferred from the resident population of 2,571 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 70 validated new addresses since the Census date.
 This level of population equates to a density ratio of 4.9 persons per square kilometer.
-Finley's 7.7% growth since the 2021 census exceeded the non-metro area (5.1%) and the state, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 68.0% of overall population gains during recent periods.
+Finley's 6.9% growth since the 2021 census exceeded the non-metro area (5.7%), along with the SA3 area, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 68.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Examining future population trends, a population increase just below the median of Australia's non-metropolitan areas is expected, with the suburb expected to increase by 182 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 1.1% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population trends indicate a population increase just below the median of Australia's non-metropolitan areas, with the area expected to increase by 180 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 1.8% in total over the 17 years.

 Frequently Asked Questions - Population